-Art world legend David Hockney is one of their most famous alumni.
-Bradford was also crowned the ‘Curry Capital of Britain’ on multiple occasions and is part of the reason that Yorkshire has been named one of Lonely Planet’s top travel destinations.
+Bradford was also crowned the ‘Curry Capital of Britain’ on multiple occasions – part of the reason that Yorkshire has been named one of Lonely Planet’s top travel destinations.

-The endless possibilities of Yorkshire’s scenery are on Bradford’s doorstep, and paired with the city’s vibrant culture it offers the best of both worlds.
-Our modern student living accommodation Arkwright House continues Bradford’s filmic theme with its onsite cinema.
-It’s in a great spot, located a short walk from Bradford University campus, near the Bradford College campus and just round the corner from the Media Museum.
+Our modern student accommodation Arkwright House continues Bradford’s filmic theme with its onsite cinema.
+It’s in a great spot, located a 2-minute walk from campus and just round the corner from the Media Museum.

 If you're not sure where you're heading yet, take a look around our properties in all corners of the UK.